Illegal betting scheme worth $9.7B exposed in Brazil

 The brief

-Rio Grande do Norte's Public Prosecutor's Office, in collaboration with the Federal Revenue Service, has exposed a large-scale illegal gambling scheme suspected of processing over $9.7 billion in illicit betting activity.
-The enforcement action, dubbed Operation Conto da Sorte, was launched on June 18 and targeted online and fixed-odds betting operations operating outside Brazil's regulated framework.
-The scale of the operation underscores the persistent challenge of underground gambling in Brazil and the sophistication of criminal networks operating in the sector.
+Rio Grande do Norte's Public Prosecutor's Office, in collaboration with the Federal Revenue Service, has exposed a large-scale illegal gambling scheme suspected of processing over $9.7 billion in online and fixed-odds betting transactions.
+The enforcement action, dubbed Operation Conto da Sorte (Lucky Account), was launched on June 18 and represents a significant crackdown on unlicensed gambling activity in Brazil.

 Original report